Many of us only dream about ditching our nine-to-five job to travel the world, but in reality, there are many ways to fund a travel lifestyle.

 1. Work remotely

 In today’s digitally connected world, the traditional nine-to-five working culture is becoming less prevalent around the globe.
-Advancements in technology, such as video conferencing, group messaging, and project management tools, mean there is no longer an essential need to be physically present at work.
+Advancements in technology, such as video conferencing, group messaging, and project management tools, means there is no longer an essential need to be physically present at work.
 Startups often have fundamentally different approaches to business, and this carries over to how they organize their teams, too.
 This not only opens the door to more flexibility in our daily working lives, but also the opportunity to travel and work abroad.

 Granted, not everyone is able to work remotely.
 This lifestyle, of course, depends on the nature of your job and the industry you work in.
 However, over the past decade, a rising number of young professionals have leveraged the use of technology to work remotely.
 Many employers are now recognizing the positive impact working remotely has on productivity, employee engagement, and financial overheads.
 In fact, a 2019 study conducted by video conferencing hardware company Owl Labs revealed that 16% of global companies are now fully remote; a staggering 52% of employees around the world now work from home at least one day a week.

-If you are lucky enough to work for a fully-remote company, then you have the freedom to work anywhere in the world.
-The only thing you’ll need is a good Internet connection, that is.
+If you are lucky enough to work for a fully remote company, then you have the freedom to work anywhere in the world.
+The only thing you’ll need is a good internet connection, that is.
 Those who are keen to know more can check out Forbes’ list of the top 23 companies that consistently offer remote job opportunities across several industries worldwide.

 2. Become a digital nomad